azdavis/azdavis.net/src/fast/index.md

 3. [Rollup][] resolves the TypeScript-compiled ES2015 modules into one `index.js` file.
 4. Pug's `include` directive inlines those files into one `index.html` file.
-5. [An HTML minifier][], which also handles the inlined CSS and JavaScript, makes the `index.html` file as small as possible.
+5. [HTML Minifier][], which also handles the inlined CSS and JavaScript, makes the `index.html` file as small as possible.

 All of this is coordinated with a `makefile`; one can check it out on [GitHub][].